SendiAp/Remaining/README.md

-## I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.
+## I gave my friend 10 puns hoping that one of them would make him laugh.
+Sadly, no pun in ten did.